Fontaines D.C.: 2024–2025: Romance

 On 17 April 2024, the band announced their fourth album, Romance, to be released on XL Recordings.
 The band released the single "Starburster" at the same time and made the album available for pre-order.
 For Romance, the band worked with producer James Ford.
 Romance was released on 23 August 2024.
 It debuted at No. 2 in the UK, where it doubled the first-week sales of Skinty Fia, as well as in Belgium, Ireland and the Netherlands, while reaching the top 10 in a total of 12 European countries.
 It was also the band's first album to chart in the United States, where it reached No. 97 on the Billboard 200.
 The singles "Starburster", "Favourite" and "In the Modern World" reached No. 57, No. 69 and No. 52 on the UK Singles Chart, respectively, the band's first.

 The band's music was featured throughout the 2024 feature film, Bird, directed by Andrea Arnold.
 The music video for "Bug", starring Barry Keoghan, was composed of footage from the film, with the band stating, "Andrea Arnold was kind enough to cut up a sequence to our tune "Bug" featuring Barry Keoghan playing the character Bug in her latest movie Bird.
 Big thanks to Andrea Arnold for letting us in so close to her visionary universe.
 She'll be remembered how we remember Bacon or Goya."
 Multi-instrumentalist Carlos O'Connell made his acting debut in the film, with the Institute of Contemporary Arts describing his performance as "playing a pivotal role in perhaps the film’s most memorable musical moment."

 The band received two nominations at the 2025 Grammy Awards for Best Rock Album for Romance and Best Alternative Music Performance for "Starburster".
 On 21 February 2025, the band released a stand-alone single, "It's Amazing to Be Young", which was recorded during the same sessions as Romance, but left off the album to keep it "concise".
 It was included on the deluxe version of Romance along with a second new track, "Before You I Just Forget", written by guitarist Conor Curley.

 Fontaines D.C.'s 7 June 2025 performance at the Primavera Sound festival in Barcelona attracted media attention when the band displayed a Palestinian flag on the screen, as well as the phrases "free Palestine" and "Israel is committing genocide – use your voice", during their performance of the song "I Love You".
+In September 2025, the band joined the "No Music for Genocide" boycott to geo-block their music from music streaming platforms in Israel in protest of the Gaza genocide.